SemicolonUnexpected/a2-coursework/README.md

 ## Todo

+- Decide on best way to do db query

 ## Things that are semi-fixed (i.e. I don't know what went wrong, but its gone now after some code that i dont trust)